 These federal grants are awarded through Research to students demonstrating a high financial need.
 The amount of these grants varies and awards are limited.

 Sponsored through the State of Missouri, this scholarship is awarded to Missouri residents who attend a Missouri college/university of their choice and have scored in the top 3% on either the ACT or SAT exam.
-The scholarship is automatically matched by Rockhurst University and by Research College of Nursing for those indicating nursing as a major.
-The scholarship is renewable for all four years of the program if the student maintains a 3.3 grade point average.
+The scholarship is automatically matched by R Research College of Nursing.
+The scholarship is renewable if the student maintains a 3.3 grade point average.

 Federal Stafford Student Loan Programs.